 I frequently use it when a website that I don’t trust requires me to provide them an email address to do something.
-I’ll often provide them [email protected] Then I visit http://mailinator.com/inbox.jsp?to=theirdomainname.com to complete the registration process or grab a download link I was seeking.
+I’ll often provide them [email protected].
+Then I visit https://mailinator.com/inbox.jsp?to=theirdomainname.com to complete the registration process or grab a download link I was seeking.

 Naturally, some websites don’t accept @mailinator.com email addresses because they want my real email address so they can send me unwanted solicitations in the future.
 To get around this, Mailinator lets you use your own domain to create a DNS MX record that forwards to mail.mailinator.com.
 Here’s how.